taataa/tapspace/docs/api/v2/index.md

 - *element*
-  - a HTMLElement, becomes the viewport.
+  - an HTMLElement, becomes the viewport.

 When the viewport is transformed, it does not move on the page.